soot-oss/SootUp/docs/getting-started.md

-# General Usage of SootUp
+# First Steps with SootUp
-This page walks you through the core data structures, as well as shows how to get started with SootUp.

-## The core datastructures
 Before you get started with the SootUp library, it helps to learn about the following core data structures:

-- `AnalysisInputLocation`: points to the target code to be analyzed.

-!!! info "Soot Equivalent"

-    It corresponds to the `cp` option, which specifies the classpath for Soot to find classes to be analyzed.
+- [`AnalysisInputLocation`]{It corresponds to the `cp` option, which specifies the classpath for Soot to find classes to be analyzed.}

-- `View`: presents the code/classes under analysis.

-!!! info "Soot Equivalent"
+  : points to the target code to be analyzed.

-    It corresponds to the `Scene` class, but it is not a singleton.
-So it is possible to instantiate multiple views simultaneously.
+- [`View`]{Corresponds to the `Scene` class, but it is not a singleton.
+So it is possible to instantiate multiple views simultaneously.}: presents the code/classes under analysis.

 - `SootClass`: represents a class loaded into the `View`.